NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 # Data Ingestion and Transformation

 A short recap to our example use case.
-Let's say you have a webshop.
+Let's say you have a web shop.
 As Data Engineer you want to set up a solution to collect and analyze user interactions as shown below.

 ![Hack Your Pipe architecture](../../rsc/hyp_architecture.png)